GC-public-projects/FloatingButton/README.md

 - The fun `hideOverlay()` is passed as param in order to use it when the button "Close Overlay" is used.

 ## MainActivity (class)

 ### Purpose
-- Triggers an alert permission dialog in order to allow the app to be displayed over the other apps via the dedicated settings
+- Triggers an alert permission dialog in order to allow the app to be displayed over the other apps via the dedicated settings "Display over other apps"

 ### Content
-Modify the MainActivity file like that
+Modify the "MainActivity" file like that

 ``` kotlin
 class MainActivity : ComponentActivity() {